kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## Installation

 The installation was pretty straight forward.
-If you go like me with only the integrated Intel GPU (UHD 630), a Coffee Lake CPU, and this motherboard, just follow the [vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and read the "Coffee Lake" page carefully.
+If you go like me with only the integrated Intel GPU (UHD 630), a Coffee Lake CPU, and this motherboard, just follow the [vanilla guide](https://dortania.github.io/OpenCore-Install-Guide/) and read the "Coffee Lake" page carefully.

-You can basically download the config file provided at the end of the vanilla guide, it works almost OOTB.
-Or you can download mine, see below.
+You can copy my `EFI` folder to your EFI Partition which should work directly.
+Don't forget to enter your own Serial Number, SystemUUID and MLB.
+I recommend [ProperTree](https://github.com/corpnewt/ProperTree) to edit the `config.plist` file and enter your own values (these fields are empty in the given config and must be populated to make it work).

 ## BIOS

 I'm running the BIOS **F14a** version.
 You can find my BIOS Settings with pictures [here](BIOS/README.md).

-If you are using a version older than F11, be careful if you want to update your BIOS to F11 or newer.
-They changed something and you have to add an ACPI Patch in your `config.plist` before the update, otherwise macOS won't boot.

-This is already done in my `config.plist` available in this repo as of April 30th, 2020.

 ## My EFI

-* **Clover version**: v5.0 r5119
+* **OpenCore version**: v0.7.1
-* **UEFI Drivers** (now located in `EFI/Clover/drivers/UEFI`):
+* **UEFI Drivers** (now located in `EFI/OC/Drivers`):
-    - _ApfsDriverLoader.efi_
+    - _OpenCanopy.efi_
-    - _AptioMemoryFix.efi_
+    - _OpenRuntime.efi_
     - _HFSPlus.efi_
-* **Kexts** (in `EFI/Clover/kexts/Other`):
+* **Kexts** (in `EFI/OC/Kexts`):
     - _AppleALC.kext_
-    - _IntelMausiEthernet.kext_
+    - _IntelMausi.kext_
     - _Lilu.kext_
     - _SMCProcessor.kext_
     - _SMCSuperIO.kext_
     - _VirtualSMC.kext_
     - _WhateverGreen.kext_
+    - _USBPorts.kext_

 If you use my EFI folder & BIOS Settings, you need to generate by yourself your serials and put them in the `config.plist`.
-You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.
+You can use [macserial](https://github.com/acidanthera/macserial) or [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate serials for the model you picked.

 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).

 `iMac19,2` seems better for power management and upgradability (in case you want to add a dedicated GPU later).
 This is the SMBIOS used in this config.

-**Note:** I use the [Clover-Minimal Theme](https://github.com/al3xtjames/clover-theme-minimal) in my `config.plist` so if you only download my `config.plist`, be sure to either install this theme or change it to something you already have.

 ## What works